 Human trafficking is defined as the exploitation of human beings through force, fraud, or coercion with the purposes of forced labor or commercial sex in order to make a profit.
-A minor under the age of 18 engaged in commercial sex regardless of force, fraud, coercion is immune from prosecution for prostitution under any circumstances.
+A minor under the age of 18 engaged in commercial sex regardless of force, fraud, coercion is considered a victim of sex trafficking.

 Labor Trafficking – Using force, fraud, or coercion to recruit, harbor, transport, obtain, or employ a person for labor or services in involuntary servitude, peonage, debt bondage, or slavery.
 Examples include situations of forced labor, domestic servitude, involuntary child labor, etc.